 SQL Monitor provides a deadlock alert as a standard, base alert, so let’s see what it reports.
 There are two alerts raised on the target SQL Server instance, a Long-running query alert and a Deadlock alert.
 SQL Monitor raised the former because I left Script 3 running for a period, before running Script 4 to induce the deadlock.
 The Long-running query alert reveals the target database for the long-running query, the process name and ID, the time and duration of the query and the query text.

 Figure 4 shows the Details screen for the Deadlock alert.

-It is slightly inconvenient that this screen does not list the database name, or any of the objects names, only their IDs (though I'm told a fix is coming).
-However, we can see that processes 59 and 60 were engaged in a deadlock and that SQL Server chose process 59, the call to
+We can see that processes 60 and 61 were engaged in a deadlock and that SQL Server chose process 60, the call to

 Likewise, we can retrieve the exact

 BookMarkLookupUpdate stored procedure.

 In this fashion, we can work out that:

 - Process 60 holds a lock on the index

 idx_BookmarkLookupDeadlock_col2(a non-clustered index on

 col2) – since this is a